Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Thinking about turning a Phnom Penh property into an Airbnb rental in 2026?

-We constantly update this blog post to reflect the latest data on Airbnb nightly prices, occupancy rates, and regulations in Phnom Penh.
+We constantly update this blog post so the Phnom Penh Airbnb data stays fresh as prices, occupancy and local rules change.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Phnom Penh.